Rainer Knopff

 Rainer Knopff is a writer, professor of political science at the University of Calgary, Canada, and member of a group known as the Calgary School.
 He especially well known for his views about the influence of judicial decisions on Canadian public policy.
-In 2010, Knopff was appointed by the then Prime Minister Stephen Harper to the Governor General Consultation Committee, a special committee to recommend a successor to Governor General of Canada Michaëlle Jean.
-The panel recommended David Johnston who was installed as viceroy on October 1, 2010.
+In 2010, Knopff was appointed by then-Prime Minister Stephen Harper to the Governor General Consultation Committee, a special committee to recommend a successor to Governor General of Canada Michaëlle Jean.
+The panel recommended David Johnston, who was installed as viceroy on October 1, 2010.

 Affiliations

-Rainer Knopff is often described as a member of the Calgary School, which includes a group of conservatively inclined professors at the University of Calgary, such as Barry Cooper, F.L.(Ted) Morton, Tom Flanagan (political scientist) and history professor David Bercuson who are strongly committed to strategic and direct influence on public affairs with a long term vision.
+Rainer Knopff is often described as a member of the Calgary School, which includes a group of conservatively inclined professors at the University of Calgary, such as Barry Cooper, F. L.(Ted) Morton, Tom Flanagan (political scientist), and history professor David Bercuson who are strongly committed to strategic and direct influence on public affairs with a long term vision.

-By 1998, the Center for Strategic and International Studies (CSIS), a public policy research institution based in Washington, DC had already observed the ascendancy of the role of Calgary-based academics on Canadian public policy, specifically the Calgary School of political science (Rovinsky 1998:10).
+By 1998, the Center for Strategic and International Studies (CSIS), a public policy research institution based in Washington, D.C., had already observed the ascendancy of the role of Calgary-based academics on Canadian public policy, specifically the Calgary School of political science (Rovinsky 1998:10).

 The Calgary School are clever strategists who chose to write about contentious, controversial and current topics that "people care about" by simplifying and polarizing complex and sensitive issues giving them dramatic interest and mass appeal.
 Their role is not to clarify public policy alternatives available to help political leaders make informed choices.